bluemarblepayroll/dbee/README.md

 sql      = Dbee.sql(Practice, query, provider)
 ````

 It equivalent to saying: `SELECT practices.* FROM practices`.
-This helps to establish a deterministic base-case: it returns the same implicit columns that is independent of sql joins (sorters and/or filters may require sql joins.)
+This helps to establish a deterministic base-case: it returns the same implicit columns that is independent of SQL joins (sorters and/or filters may require SQL joins.)

 ##### Code-First Execution